Nike-Inc/cerberus-doc-site/docs/index.md

 Manage your properties and access control using the self-service web UI.

-Have your cloud applications (running on AWS EC2 or Lambda in any AWS account) retrieve properties at run time using one of several client libraries (Java, Node, CLI).
+Have your cloud applications (running on AWS EC2 or Lambda in any AWS account) retrieve properties at run time using one of [several client libraries](/cerberus/components/#clients).

-Cerberus provides a unified interface to any secret, while providing tight access control and recording a detailed audit log.

 Behind the scenes Cerberus is an API that composes a few services.